Aniketsaoji/Final-Project-Motion-Scanner/docs/UseCases.md

 ### Pre-condition

 1. User is Authenticated
-2. User has motion detectors installed at property by Technicial
+2. User has motion detectors installed at property by Technical Support.

 ### Post-condition